Next Start Date January 8

 Transfer Credits Accepted 9

-Featuring a customizable curriculum made up of 18 credit hours, this program includes coursework in algebra, geometry, number theory, mathematical analysis, and more.
-Complete your degree in one year or transfer up to 9 credits to finish faster.
+The curriculum consists of 18 credit hours, and may include coursework in algebra, geometry, number theory, mathematical analysis, regression, and more.
+The online Graduate Certificate in Mathematical Science is taught by experienced faculty who provide the one-on-one support you need to succeed.
+You can easily complete your certificate in one year or transfer up to 9 credits to finish faster.

-The Certificate in Mathematical Science is designed for:
+The Online Certificate in Mathematical Science is designed for:

 Complete Your Program Quickly